Vanishing: Now you see it.

 Use of Props

-Many magic tricks involve specially-designed props that can hide objects. a ‘vanishing box’ has a secret compartment where the object is hidden when it ‘disappears’.
+Many magic tricks involve specially-designed props that can hide objects .
+A ‘vanishing box’ has a secret compartment where the object is hidden when it ‘disappears’.

 Misdirection

+Misdirection is the most important technique in a magician’s repertoire.
+By directing the audience’s attention elsewhere at the moment, a magician can ‘disappear’ an object without the audience noticing the moment the object vanished.
 The art of magic relies on the magician’s skill at performing these techniques in a seamless and entertaining way.
-Like a good plot twist in a movie, the best magic tricks keep the audience guessing till the end — sometimes — long after the trick has been performed.
+Like a good plot twist in a movie, the best magic tricks keep the audience guessing till the end — sometimes — long after the trick has been performed. magic relies heavily on distraction and misdirection.
+The trick to making something disappear isn’t the action; it’s about selling the illusion.
+Practice your timing, your patter, an .
+Your innocent face for when you “can’t find” the object you’ve made vanish!

 What are examples of vanishing magic tricks?